Rhenock

 Rhenock (/ne/) is a town, just 29 km from Pakyong City in the Pakyong district in Sikkim, India, located on the border with the Kalimpong district of West Bengal.
 It lies 63 kilometres east of Gangtok, and 47 kilometres north of Kalimpong on the way to Jelepla Pass at an altitude of 1,040 metres.
-The word Rhe-nock (in Lepcha dialect) means Black Hill.
+The Lepcha word Rhe-nock means Black Hill.
 Situated in the extreme east of Sikkim, Rhenock witnessed the establishment of the first police outpost in the state.

 History

-Rhenock was covered with dense forest in and around the 13th century.
+Rhenock was covered with dense forest around the 13th century.
 The Lepchas were the early settlers about five or six hundred years ago.
-Middle of 16th century the Bhutias, migrated from Tibet settled in the villages presently known as Kyongsa, Aritar, Tarpin, Reshi and Chalisey.
+In the mid-16th century the Bhutias, migrated from Tibet settled in the villages presently known as Kyongsa, Aritar, Tarpin, Reshi and Chalisey.
 The people who settled were Gorkha ethnic groups such as Newars, Bahuns (Adhikari, Poudyal, Gautam, Dahal, Bhandari, Pokhrel and Achaarja), Chhetri (Subedi, Khatiwada & Bista), Gurung, Rai and Limbu.
 Some people from Northern parts of India also migrated here at around 1940-1960 for business.